Agnosis: the lost memories... / 2016

 Brain-computer interface, artificial intelligence, custom software, digital 3D sculptures, generative book, prints.

-There is some acceptance, on the idea of gnosis, otherwise referred to as knowledge, as the the construct of reality.
-We accept our perception of reality as a rendered multi-layered superimposition of information over consciousness.
-Although a big part of the information acquired through experience is kept for later retrieval as memories, a fair amount of it is discarded and lost; rendering absent → Absentmindedness: a term describing the phenomena of the non-capturing of memories due to the lack of attention.
+We understand our experience as a sort of layered multimedia stream rendered on the screen of consciousness.
+Although a big part of the information acquired through our senses is kept for later retrieval as memories, a fair amount of it is discarded and lost; rendering absent.
+Absentmindedness: a term describing the phenomena of the loss of memory due to the lack of attention.

-Agnosis: the lost memories, proposes a system which embeds a technological layer over the human biological one.
-A hybrid composition between the natural and the artificial, hence augmenting the default capabilities of the human body-mind apparatus.
-The systems uses a brain-computer interface with an embedded camera, it constantly scans the artist's brain activity and detects moments where his attention drops.
-Using this data and algorithms, the system then is able to register these moments of absence, both as brainwaves information and images.
-In parallel, by using accessible technologies such as online image recognition services and google's search suggestion engine, the system, autonomously, analyzes and interprets these memories.
+Agnosis: the lost memories, proposes a system which adds a technological layer over the human experience.
+A hybrid composition between the natural and the artificial which augments the default capabilities of the human body-mind apparatus.
+The system uses a brain-computer interface with an embedded camera, it constantly scans the artist's brain activity and detects moments where his attention drops.
+Using an array of sensors and the captured brain data, the system is able to register moments of absence, lost memories, both as brainwaves information and images.
+In parallel, by using consumer grade technologies such as online image recognition services, artificial intelligence and Google search suggestion engine, the system, autonomously, analyzes and interprets these memories.

 As a result, all lost memories are rendered as abstract sculptures in a 3D virtual world (digital monoliths) and an autonomously generated log book is produced and printed (machine thoughts / interpretations of the lost memories).